jupyter/docker-stacks/docs/using/common.md

   If you override the user/group logic, ensure the user stays in group `users` if you want them to be able to modify files in the image.
 - `-e NB_GROUP=<name>` - The name used for `${NB_GID}`, which defaults to `${NB_USER}`.
   This is only used if `${NB_GID}` is specified and completely optional: there is only cosmetic effect.

-- `-e NB_UMASK=<umask>` - Configures Jupyter to use a different umask value from default, i.e. `022`.
+- `-e NB_UMASK=<umask>` - Configures Jupyter to use a different `umask` value from default, i.e. `022`.
-  For example, if setting umask to `002`, new files will be readable and writable by group members instead of just writable by the owner.
+  For example, if setting `umask` to `002`, new files will be readable and writable by group members instead of just writable by the owner.
-  Wikipedia has a good article about [umask](https://en.wikipedia.org/wiki/Umask).
-  Feel free to read it in order to choose the value that better fits your needs.
-  Default value should fit most situations.
-  Note that `NB_UMASK` when set only applies to the Jupyter process itself - you cannot use it to set a umask for additional files created during run-hooks e.g. via `pip` or `conda` - if you need to set a umask for these you must set `umask` for each command.
+  Wikipedia has a good article about [`umask`](https://en.wikipedia.org/wiki/Umask).
+While the default `umask` value should be sufficient for most use cases, you can set the `NB_UMASK` value to fit your requirements. _Note that `NB_UMASK` when set only applies to the Jupyter process itself - you cannot use it to set a
+  `umask` for additional files created during run-hooks.
+For example, via `pip` or `conda`.
+If you need to set a `umask` for these you must set `umask` for each command._

 - `-e CHOWN_HOME=yes` - Instructs the startup script to change the `${NB_USER}` home directory owner and group to the current value of `${NB_UID}` and `${NB_GID}`.
   This change will take effect even if the user home directory is mounted from the host using `-v` as described below.
   The change is **not** applied recursively by default.